Polyphenols provide most of our dietary antioxidants

 Cinnamic acid

-High levels in cinnamon:
+High content in cinnamon:

-- Active ingredient methylhydroxychalcone polymer
+Active ingredient methylhydroxychalcone polymer

 (MHCP) - identified as the substance lowering the